sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 Moulton 1967

-If you are not satisfied with cottered cranks, and want to upgrade a Nottingham Raleigh frame to cotterless cranks, you will have to re-use the old cups unless you are prepared to spring for a Phil Wood or Mavic bottom bracket.
+If you are not satisfied with cottered cranks, and want to upgrade a Nottingham Raleigh frame to cotterless cranks, you will have to re-use the old cups unless you are prepared to spring for a Phil Wood bottom bracket, or a Velo Orange threadless bottom bracket -- see article on cartridge bottom brackets.
 The inner diameter of Raleigh cups is a bit smaller than standard.
-Bottom bracket axles that are drilled and tapped to use bolts to hold on the cranks will not usually fit.
-BB axles that use nuts will usually work.
-Because of the wider BB shells used on Raleighs, you will need a 5** series axle.
+Many bottom-bracket axles will not fit unless you replace the standard 1/4" bearing balls with 15/64" or 6 mm bearing balls.
+Because of the wider BB shells used on Raleighs, you will need a J.I.S.
+5 or 7 series axle.

-Alternatively, it is possible to re-thread Raleigh bottom brackets to standard British (24 TPI) threading.
+Alternatively, it is possible to re-thread Raleigh bottom brackets to standard British (24 TPI) threading, but this will weaken the threads.

 Raleigh front hubs